QubesOS/qubes-doc/developer/building/development-workflow.md

 #### Building RPMs

-Now it is a good moment to make sure you have changed kernel release name in rel file.
+Now is a good moment to make sure you have changed the kernel release name in rel file.
 For example, if you change it to '1debug201211116c' the resulting RPMs will be named 'kernel-3.4.18-1debug20121116c.pvops.qubes.x86\_64.rpm'.
 This will help